Associate Professor of Law

 Professor Markovic’s primary research interests are in the fields of legal ethics and international law, with a special focus on the duties and responsibilities of lawyers and judges in transnational contexts.
-His work has been cited in submissions to the International Criminal Court and prepared testimony before the United States House Judiciary Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+His work has been cited in submissions to the International Criminal Court, Extraordinary Chambers in the Courts of Cambodia, and prepared testimony before the United States House Judiciary Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
 In addition to his academic work, Professor Markovic has written on legal issues for the National Post and Globe and Mail newspapers in Canada and the on-line magazine Slate.
 He also contributes to the Legal Ethics Forum.

 Professor Markovic is a graduate of Columbia University (B.A., magna cum laude), New York University (M.A.), and Georgetown University Law Center (J.D, cum laude).
 At Georgetown, Professor Markovic was the Executive Editor of the Georgetown Journal of Legal Ethics and received the Tutorial Award in recognition of his contributions to the Law Center's academic program.